stefanhans/distributed-contexting/why/PITCHME.md

 - cloud -> IPFS -> DAPPs |
 - data silos -> decentralized data exchange |
 - bitcoin -> blockchain-based computing |

+Note:

+"We have all parts together and waiting for the killer app" - Juan Benet

+Incentive engineering - Trent McDonaghy from Ocean Protocol

+---

+Image Microsoft would have invented the World Wide Web technology 😱😱😱😱😱

+Do you think the new internet will end up at the big fives 😱😱😱😱😱

+or disrupt them? 😌😌😌😌

+At this crossroad, we are standing.

 ---